Wall clock with bird marquetry by Jeff Nardoni, Pure Nard Woodworking

 The only constraint is that your project may be no larger than 36″ in width or height, and may not extend from the wall more than 12″.

 Let your creativity go wild, but remember this is a woodworking contest.
 You are welcome to include materials other than wood in your project, however your primary goal should be to demonstrate your skills with wood more than, say, stone or metal.

 Space is limited to

 100 150 entries.
 Register now.
 Even if you’re not certain you can complete your project by the deadline, please register anyway.
 You may drop out later if needed.
 It’s better to register and drop out of the contest than it is to wait to register after the contest is full.

 Complete Your Project, Get $50 Store Credit:

-All entries receive $50 store credit on November 8 upon project delivery.
+All entries receive $50 store credit on November 7 upon project delivery.
 Yes, you keep your project and we give you $50.
-However, we keep the projects for one week while the panel of judges inspect each project to determine the winners.
+However, we keep the projects for one week while we photograph each one and set up the public display.

-On Friday November 14, 2014, we’ll host an awards ceremony at Practical Art, a gallery in downtown Phoenix.
+We’ll host an awards ceremony (location to be determined).
 Prizes will be awarded for the top 3 entries, plus various honorable mention awards.

 - First Place: $500 package of woodworking tools